 Matthias Wissmann, head of Germany's VDA auto industry association that includes luxury brands BMW, Mercedes-Benz and Audi, slammed EU officials for making regulation’s much stricter.
 He said that “while lawyers and bureaucrats have to listen to the engineers with their technical know-how, the auto industry “will not make a good political pawn to be tossed between officials' desks in Brussels.”

-On the other hand, a study by the Potsdam Institute for Climate Impact Research said that the real threat to global economic growth is the continued delays in tackling climate change.
-The new German scientific study said that if the stalemate on international climate policy continued until 2030, it could reduce up to 7 percent off global growth within the first decade after the policies took effect.
+The Potsdam Institute for Climate Impact Research has published a study saying that the real threat to global economic growth is the continued delays in addressing climate change.
+According to the scientific study, if the stalemate on international climate policy continues until the end of next decade (2030), global growth could drop by up to 7 percent within the first decade once the policies take effect.